Elen-tesfai/cd-cintel-07-tdash/README.md

 ```
 [https://Elen-tesfai.github.io/cintel-07-tdash/](https://Elen-tesfai.github.io/cintel-07-tdash/)

-### Step 4: License Information:
+### Step 4: License Information
-This project is licensed under the MIT License.
-For more details, see the LICENSE file in the repository.
+This project is licensed under the [MIT License](LICENSE).
+For more details, please refer to the LICENSE file in the repository.

+## Conclusion

+This project provides an interactive analytics dashboard using **PyShiny**, offering dynamic visualizations and real-time data interaction.
+It is deployed on GitHub Pages, making it easily accessible for sharing and further development.
+The modular design of the app ensures flexibility and scalability for future enhancements.
+Contributions and adaptations to the project are encouraged.